Top 41 Best Chess Movies Of All Time

 Average

-Directed by Jim McBride and based on Arturo Pérez-Reverte's The Flanders Panel, Uncovered is one of the most unique feature films to make it to our list.
+Directed by Jim McBride and inspired by Arturo Pérez-Reverte's novel, The Flanders Panel, Uncovered stands out as a truly distinctive film on our list.

 24